-Absent a strong motivation to support the special case of trivial destructors (and no deallocation function), making such code ill formed might seem best.
-However, much code in use today likely does indeed use this construct, and making such code ill formed for C++26 could be a big barrier to adoption.
-Therefore, we propose deprecating such use today with a goal of making such code ill formed in a future Standard, once we have a better understanding of how much of this proposed soon-to-be deprecated code serves a valuable purpose.
+Absent a strong motivation to support the special case of trivial destructors (and no deallocation function), making such code ill-formed might seem best.
+However, much code in use today likely does indeed use this construct, and making such code ill-formed for C++26 could be a big barrier to adoption.
+Therefore, we propose deprecating such use today with a goal of making such code ill-formed in a future Standard, once we better understand how much of this proposed soon-to-be deprecated code serves a valuable purpose.